charlires/everyio-challenge/README.md

 In vscode open your command palette and run `Dev Containers: Reopen in Container` and wait for it to finish

-Use the same commands as for NodeJS CLI
+Use the same commands as for NodeJS CLI inside de devcontainer

 reference: https://code.visualstudio.com/docs/devcontainers/containers

 ## General Notes

+### GraphQL

+### Unit tests
+For time contrains only unittest for the busines logic have been inplemented you can find them in [resolver.test.ts](src/resolver.test.ts)

 ### Authentication
-For simplicity in this challenge I avoided doing authentication and jwt token validation When the docker-compose runs I create 3 users with the following email and password
+For simplicity in this challenge authentication and jwt token validation was omited When the docker-compose runs 3 users are created with the following email and role
 - carlos@every.io - MEMBER
 - jose@every@io - MEMBER
 - admin@every.io - MEMBER

-This users are created then the mongodb container runs for the first time
+these users are created when the mongodb container runs for the first time
 see: mongo-init.js

 # TODOs, Improvements, Most have: